Summoner-Network/platform-sdk/README.md

 # 5. What are the key restrictions?

 **First (and foremost):** in most cases (unless you've got yourself a special private instance of our stack in the cloud, starting at $1,000/month) an Agent must be pure Python and have no external dependencies.
 This can feel crippling, but it's what allows us to offer a reliable and consistent service at scale for everyone.
+If you must use a dependency, use pip's `--target` argument to vendor that dependency into your project and use it directly.
+However, remember that **codespace** is a limited and expensive resource!

 **Second:** Agents are limited to 4 GB of RAM.
 This is a technical restriction of their execution environment (WebAssembly).
 This is fine for most use-cases, especially if you take advantage of sharding.
 Anything that requires this much or more RAM on any consistent basis should be built at a service outside of the platform, which the Agent calls over to.